MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/cloud-consolidation.md

 - Multiple federated on-premises organizations that are already syncing multiple Skype for Business forest into a single Microsoft Entra tenant.
 Such an organization resembles the hypothetical organization in Figure A, which has completed steps 1-6 and should start at step 7.
 - A hybrid organization that federates with one or more other pure on-premises organizations, none of which sync to Microsoft Entra ID.
 Such an organization would resemble the hypothetical organization in **Figure E**, shown below.
   - This organization is similar to Figure B, which has completed steps 1-9, except:
-        - Its non-hybrid Skype for Business deployments are *NOT* yet syncing to Microsoft Entra ID.
+        - Its nonhybrid Skype for Business deployments are *NOT* yet syncing to Microsoft Entra ID.
         -  Online SIP domains aren't yet disabled.
   - These organizations should either:
         - Complete migration of the existing hybrid organization and enter the above sequence at step 10.
 OR,